mbustama/NuOscProbExact/README.md

 ## Citing

-If you use **NuOscProbExact** in your work, we ask you that you please cite the following paper: Mauricio Bustamante, *Exact neutrino oscillation probabilities with arbitrary time-independent Hamiltonians*, [arXiv:1904.XXXXX](https://arxiv.org/abs/1904.XXXXX).
+If you use **NuOscProbExact** in your work, we ask you that you please cite the following paper: Mauricio Bustamante, *Exact neutrino oscillation probabilities: a fast general-purpose computation method for two and three neutrino flavors* ([arXiv:1904.XXXXX](https://arxiv.org/abs/1904.XXXXX)).

 If you are citing **NuOscProbExact** in a document that will be uploaded to the arXiv, please consider using the LaTeX or BibTeX entries provided by INSPIRE.